Watershed Management & Environmental Restoration

-Each week students have to produce a list of short salient points that demonstrate they have viewed the online material.
-They will also read a chapter in the assigned book and engage in an online discussion.
+Students produce a list of short salient points that demonstrate they have viewed the online material and read the chapter in the assigned book.
+These are submitted a handful of times during the course.
 There is no final exam.
-In addition to the weekly salient points, students will write a thematic essay about a topic of interest, and participate in a developing a professional brief addressing elements to improve conditions for a real-world location of their own choosing.
+In addition to the salient points, students will write a thematic essay about a topic of interest and participate in developing a professional brief addressing elements to ‘restore’ conditions for a real-world location of their choosing.

 Module One: Watershed Management and Education

 Watersheds have become recognized as being the most effective landscape units for ecologically sound environmental management and planning, as well as for environmental education.
 Managing watersheds is often about managing people in the watersheds.
 This module will explore the sociology and science of watershed management and planning by reviewing the successes and limitations of illustrative case studies.
 Background topics include watershed atlases, water sensitive planning, water resource and watershed management, land-use systems analysis, and community-based monitoring and management by ‘citizen-scientists.’

 Module Two: Environmental Restoration Design